AbuseIO/AbuseIO/INSTALL.md

 This getting starting document will guide you quickly through the installation and setup.
 A more detailed instruction document and documenation can be found on our website https://abuse.io/

+## Requirements

+A simple virtual machine (1 core, 1 GB ram) will suffice for normal operations.
+If you intend to use the RBL scanner in combination with rbldnsd zonefiles 4 GB ram is recommended.

 ### Dependencies

 At this point we assume you have a working web- and mailserver.
 The configuration of these components